-- (1) The student writes a brief memo describing their scientific and logistical plans for dissertation research. - (2) The committee chair writes a memo to the Associate Director of Graduate Studies explaining how the committee membership is appropriate to guide the student and supervise the student's research for a PhD in Anthropology.
+(1) The student writes a brief memo describing their scientific and logistical plans for dissertation research.

+(2) The committee chair writes a memo to the Associate Director of Graduate Studies explaining how the committee membership is appropriate to guide the student and supervise the student's research for a PhD in Anthropology.
 The form and memos are reviewed and signed by the Associate Director of Graduate Studies, and then they are submitted to ASU's Graduate College for approval.
-Subsequent changes to the student's committee must be approved by the Associate Director of Graduate Studies, and reported to the ASU Graduate College.
+Subsequent changes to the student's committee must be approved by the Associate Director of Graduate College.
 The Supervisory Committee helps the student develop an appropriate Phase II (doctoral) Plan of Study.